NorthernWidget/ALog/README.md

     1. Go to File --> Preferences (Arduino --> Preferences on Mac) and paste this URL into the "Additional Boards Manager URLs" entry zone, in the lower right: https://raw.githubusercontent.com/NorthernWidget/Arduino_Boards/master/package_NorthernWidget_index.json
     2. Go to Tools --> Boards --> Boards Manager; type in "Northern Widget" and install these boards definitions.
 4. Choose the board that you will be using.
 Go to tools --> board, and then (most likely) --> ALog BottleLogger v2.
+5. Slide an SD card into the recepticle on the ALog BottleLogger.
-5. Using a USB cable, plug your ALog data logger (or compatible Arduino device) into the computer
+6. Using a USB cable, plug your ALog data logger (or compatible Arduino device) into the computer
-6. Go to File (Arduino on Mac) --> Examples --> ALog --> BasicStart.
+7. Go to File (Arduino on Mac) --> Examples --> ALog --> BasicStart.
 Click on it to load the file.
-7. Upload the code to the logger: click on the "upload" button (right arrow) or press CTRL+u (command+u on Mac)
+8. Upload the code to the logger: click on the "upload" button (right arrow) or press CTRL+u (command+u on Mac)
-8. Look at the logger.
+9. Look at the logger.
 You should see the blue and yellow lights flashing to show that it is communicating with the computer.
-9. Open the serial monitor (top right button) and set the baud rate to 38400 bps.
+10. Open the serial monitor (top right button) and set the baud rate to 38400 bps.
-10. See if the logger works; if it does, you are ready to start adding commands to read sensors.
-(If it doesn't, please check your progress through these steps, look through the rest of this guide, and if you really can't figure it out, email us at [info@northernwidget.com](mailto:info@northernwidget.com).
+11. See if the logger works; if it does, you are ready to start adding commands to read sensors.
+    1. If it doesn't, please check your progress through these steps, look through the rest of this guide, and if you really can't figure it out, email us at [info@northernwidget.com](mailto:info@northernwidget.com).
+    2. Use the "RESET" button if at any point you need to restart the program
+    3. Use the "LOG" (or "LOG NOW") button to instantly take a reading, even if the logger would not otherwise be recording anything at that time

 * * *